 Visitors will discover that, like many of the fantastic beasts, real-world animals need our help.
 Taking inspiration from the stories of dedicated conservationists and scientists, and inspired by Newt's commitment to the beasts in the wizarding world, visitors will leave with a clear understanding of why it is more important than ever to care for and protect the rich biodiversity of our planet.

-New and existing members of the Natural History Museum will have guaranteed, free entry throughout the exhibition.
-More details to be announced.
+New and existing Members of the Natural History Museum will have free entry throughout the exhibition.